 ABOUT US

-The Society’s main activities are centred on two annual shows, local residents are encouraged to enter horticultural produce and handicrafts for judging – with some classes exclusive to juniors.
+The Society’s main activities are centred on our annual show, local residents are encouraged to enter horticultural produce and handicrafts for judging – with some classes exclusive to juniors.
 Other smaller events take place throughout the year and are primarily focused on raising funds, interests and raising our profile.
 In recent years all activities have taken place either on the village green or in the local Dunn Memorial Hall.

 We welcome advertising and sponsorship as these pay for our prize money and printing costs in order to keep our Show moving forward year on year.